HOME PLANT LIST PLANT SEARCH ENGINE

 Main Cities: Punta Arenas, Puerto Natales, Puerto Williams.

-Medium elevation up to the timber line
+Medium altitude up to the timber line

-Medium elevation up to the timber line
+Medium altitude up to the timber line

-Low elevation, interior valleys
+Low altitude, interior valleys

-Medium elevation up to the timber line
+Medium altitude up to the timber line

-Low elevation, interior valleys
+Low altitude, interior valleys

-Coastal mountains, 500 - 2000 m
+Coastal mountains, 500 - 2000 m.

-Medium elevation up to the timber line
+Medium altitude up to the timber line

-Low elevation, interior valleys
+Low altitude, interior valleys

-Coastal mountains, 500 - 2000 m
+Coastal mountains, 500 - 2000 m.

 Coastal areas, 0 - 500 m